The Lancet Respiratory Medicine November 01, 2019

 Bottom Line

-This international randomized controlled trial found that the addition of hyperimmune intravenous immunoglobulin (hIVIG) to standard of care does not improve clinical outcomes in adults hospitalized with influenza A or B infection.
+The FLU-IVIG trial demonstrated that adding a single dose of anti-influenza hyperimmune intravenous immunoglobulin to standard care did not improve overall clinical outcomes in adults hospitalized with severe influenza, though it generated a hypothesis for potential benefit in influenza B.

 Key Findings